 Watch sculptor Steve Medhi laser marking names on the Heart of Steel:

 Thousands of people have already signed up to add their own names, the names of relatives, or loved ones, to the Heart.
-Each name costs £20 and part of every donation will support the British Heart Foundation’s life saving heart research programme.
-To add a name to the Heart, simply visit: http://www.thesteelman.co.uk/heart-of-steel
+Each name costs £20 and part of every donation will support the British Heart Foundation’s lifesaving heart research programme.
+To add a name to the Heart, simply visit the BHF site.

 The Portable Laser will engrave 90 names in 50 seconds, with each letter measuring 0.8mm in height.
 At this size, clarity is key and the Portable Laser Marker engraves with abundant detail.
 Laser marking is non-contact which means the engraving does not create any stress points or deformation to the material; an extremely important point in the case of the Heart of Steel.

-The heart is made of 136 curved Inconel superalloy panels and is a complex shape.
-Therefore, Pryor had to develop a custom mask specifically for the Heart that enables the machine to mark the panels in a safe and secure way.
+The Heart is made of 136 curved Inconel superalloy panels and is a complex shape.
+Therefore, Pryor developed a custom mask specifically for the Heart that enables the machine to mark the panels in a safe and secure way.

 Pryor has also modified the standard software to enable complete traceability of up to 150,000 names.
 The software records the panel and column location of every name marked, so that each individual can locate the exact position of their inscription.

 Andy Hales, Project Sales Engineer at Pryor says, “The Heart of Steel project is one that fits Pryor perfectly.
 We were approached by the sculptor, Steve Mehdi, to laser engrave 150,000 names.
 As the only UK manufacturer of portable laser marking systems we are ideal to provide this service.
 In addition, as a Sheffield based company since 1849, we have a vested interest in the local area.